ignatiusmb/winsefs/README.md

 3. Download [`wsfs.json.sample`](wsfs.json.sample) and rename it to `wsfs.json`
 4. Add or delete entries in `wsfs.json` with your `config files/directories`
 5. Double-click/run the executable
+6. A New `setup` folder will be created, this folder consists all of your files from the entries you provided in `wsfs.json`

 ### Usage - with source code

+1. Fork this repository
-1. Clone this repository inside one of your preferred Cloud Storage
+2. Clone it inside one of your preferred Cloud Storage
-2. Execute `setup.cmd` to copy `wsfs.json.sample`
+3. Execute `setup.cmd` to copy `wsfs.json.sample`
-3. Add or delete entries in `wsfs.json` with your `config files/directories`
+4. Add or delete entries in `wsfs.json` with your `config files/directories`
-4. Run/execute `python link.py` in the folder command prompt
+5. Run/execute `python link.py` in the folder command prompt
+6. A New `setup` folder will be created, this folder consists all of your files from the entries you provided in `wsfs.json`
+7. Make sure to not remove `setup` from `.gitignore` if you're pushing to a public repository

 ### Distributing

+The executable is created with `pyinstaller` with the command below, you can try compiling from the source code yourself and compare it with the distributed executable

 ```bash
 pyinstaller link.py -F -n winsefs-v<major>.<minor>.<patch>